sudoblockio/tackle/docs/contributing.md

 Contributors may be given core commit privileges.
 Preference will be given to those with:

-1. Past contributions to Cookiecutter and other open-source projects.
-Contributions to Cookiecutter include both code (both accepted and pending) and friendly participation in the issue tracker.
+1. Past contributions to cookiecutter or tackle-box and other open-source projects.
+Contributions to tackle-box include both code (both accepted and pending) and friendly participation in the issue tracker.
 Quantity and quality are considered.
 2. A coding style that the other core committers find simple, minimal, and clean.
 3. Access to resources for cross-platform development and testing.
 4. Time to devote to the project regularly.